Economics 203: Honors Microeconomic Principles

 Office: Stephens 104B (enter via the Accounting Department office)

 Home: (410)-435-2664 (No calls after 9:00 p.m., please)

 - James D. Gwartney, Richard L. Stroup, and Russell S. Sobel, and David A. Macpherson, Microeconomics: Private and Public Choice, 13th edition, Orlando, Florida: Harcourt College Publishers (2010).
 Please note that our publisher has printed for us a special version of this text containing only the chapters assigned in this course, and including the corresponding Coursebook (study guide) chapters also.
 This text is referred to in this syllabus as "GSSM."

 - Coursebook to Microeconomics: Private and Public Choice.
 The assigned chapters from this Coursebook are bundled into the special text available for this course at the university bookstore.

 - The Invisible Heart, by Russell Roberts.
 This is a romance that teaches a lot of good economics.

-- The Price of Everything, by Russell Roberts.
-This is also a work of fiction with important economic lessons.
+- The Choice, a fable of free trade and protectionism, by Russell Roberts.
+This is also a work of fiction with important economics lessons.